jesk3r/ShopTrackr/README.md

 # ShopTrackr

 This API provides endpoints to manage products, categories, tags, and their associations in an e-commerce application.

+## Prerequisites

+- Node.js and npm installed on your machine.
+- SQl server running locally.

 ## Installation